turbot/guardrails-samples/calculated_policies/aws_s3_bucket_approved_usage_name_dns_compliant/README.md

-# AWS S3 Bucket - restrict name to DNS compliant.
+# AWS S3 Bucket - Restrict name that are not DNS compliant

 ## Use case